TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

   to translate what you learned into a practical skill that you can use on your own computer.

+- [DataCamp](https://www.datacamp.com/) is similar to Codecademy with interactive lessons, but DataCamp dives deeper into data analysis topics.
+Again, make sure that you can do everything locally on your machine.
+This will sometimes require sourcing local data sets or working with your own data, but that is a good skill to have too.

 - [The Linux Foundation](https://training.linuxfoundation.org/linux-courses/system-administration-training)
   has a series of free MOOCs about understanding and learning "Linux" for the enterprise.